LTER-LIFE/FS4R/CONTRIBUTING.md

-# Contributing to the RIVM Science Cookbook
+# Contributing to the FS4R Guide
 Welcome, and thank you for your interest in contributing to the FAIR Software for Research Guidance.  —a collaborative resource for uniform research software practices.
 This guidance is based on the best